The growth of the Rwandan forests as a result of the increasing numbers of gorillas

 The government insists the change will benefit those affected, but some families worry even though in the end they have no choice but to abide by and obey an authoritarian state.

 “This place is very fertile and it has allowed me to feed my family,” says one potato grower.
-Gorillas are “not a problem” but “where they want to move us, the soil is not fertile”.
+Gorillas “is not a problem” but “where they want to move us, the soil is not fertile”.

 md / amu / txw / dbh / zm